Everything You Need to Know About WordPress Backend

 In WordPress, the backend is not visible to users; it is only visible to administrators and registered users.
 Backend languages refer to server-side development.

-Website visitors mostly face the front side, and the front end is associated with so-called frontend languages like css, html, Javascript, etc. Frontend languages refer to client-side development.
+Website visitors mostly face the front side, and the front end is associated with frontend languages like CSS, html, Javascript, etc. Frontend languages refer to client-side development.

 What does WordPress Backend have?

 You may log in to the WordPress backend by writing the URL www.yourdomain.com/wp-admin.
-WordPress backend contains the following pages or parts by default:
+The backend of WordPress contains the following pages or parts by default:

 Dashboard: This is the first screen displayed after logging into your dashboard.